Leeds East Transition

 - What happens if I am late to school?

-You will receive a written comment in your planner and be required to serve a break detention that day.
-You must be in your Form Room for 8.30am.
+You will receive a written comment in your planner and be required to serve a detention that day.
+You must be in the academy by 8.25am.

 - Who can I go to if I need help?